• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 "So you think it's good enough, Syl?
 Got all the notes and what not?"
 He asked, unable to stop the grin that was threatening to cramp his cheeks.

 "Of course it is!
-It should in theory, high track someone to spark awakening with a few doses and a short adjustment period…" She trailed off, in thought- as Dyllaine gingerly picked up the vial.
+It should in theory, help someone build the proper foundation for spellcraft with a few doses and a short adjustment period…" She trailed off, in thought- as Dyllaine gingerly picked up the vial.

-One corner was dark as night, with small pricks of light within, that slowly bled into dazzling purples and brilliant orange light, and continued still, onto cerulean, blue day.
-The full expanse of the sky, in a vial the size of two fingers.
+One corner was dark as night, with small pricks of light within, that slowly bled into brilliant orange light.
+It was as if both midnight and dawn were contained within the same bottle.

-"It should take about a week of drinking in stages before the spark manifests safely with no risk to vessel burnout, I think…" Sylph continued, as Dyllaine hummed to himself.
+"It should take me a few days to finish testing it, I think…" Sylph continued, as Dyllaine hummed to himself.

 If initiation is tomorrow, and I've already packed- it pays to be prepared!
 Then I should be able to drink it now and have a good night's sleep, no?

 "It's very important to not rush this kind of thing.
-I don't think a stimulant this strong has been used outside of maybe the Atlesian military, so caution is a must- Dyllaine?"
+I don't think a stimulant this strong has been used outside of maybe the slayer guild, so caution is a must- Dyllaine?"
 Sylvia finally noticed her friend had stopped responding.

 The smell of blueberries, freshly cut grass, and hope.
 Wafted through the workshop, as the lantern that sat above their heads was outshined by the now uncorked vial in Dyllaine's hands.